Eli Guerra-Delgado ’19

 Joey Dato ’18

-I am a recent early graduate from the University of San Diego now working in Los Angeles at ID PR, an entertainment communication firm in Hollywood.
-As a student at USD, I was not only a student of Bond’s but also an assistant to his research about parasocial relationships.
+At USD, I was not only a student of Bond’s but also an assistant to his research about parasocial relationships.
 While working on this research, I learned about the many different parasocial relationships consumers can have and how they compare to their personal everyday relationships.
-Doing this research has helped me understand the different audiences that I reach through my work in publicity.
+Doing this research has helped me understand the different audiences that I reach through my work in the media industry.
 Being a research assistant was a highlight during my time at USD.

 Lindsay Fitzpatrick ’18

 Conducting research with Dr. Bond was one of the most beneficial and enjoyable academic experiences of my undergraduate education.
 Being a research assistant gave me real world responsibility beyond what I would have learned in a lecture class.
 Dr. Bond allowed us the freedom to manage our time independently and propose changes to data collection procedures to maximize efficiency.
 By solving problems with my research team in a supportive and fun environment, I learned what I value in a future workplace – a trusting supervisor and a team who is caring, hardworking and flexible.
-The attention to detail and effective communication skills I refined as a research assistant certainly better prepared me for my first full-time job in financial public relations.
-In my current role, I help clients in the financial services industry tell their story and build their brand’s image through strategic communication.
-I engage with members of the media to earn opportunities for my clients, craft social media posts and write blog content.
-After my research experience at USD, I might one day like to conduct research of my own and want to pursue meaningful work that aligns with my passions as Dr. Bond does.
+The attention to detail and effective communication skills I refined as a research assistant certainly better prepared me for my career in financial communication.

 Rojin Vafaeian ’18

 Physician Assistant Student